USF-CS315-F23/USF-CS315-F23.github.io/guides/cache-memory.md

 ```

 ## Direct-Mapped Caches

-A direct-mapped cache is considered the simplest form of a cache memory because every memory address maps to a specific physical location in the case.
+A direct-mapped cache is considered the simplest form of a cache memory because every memory address maps to a specific physical location in the cache.
 This makes the replacement policy very simple.
 If the data associated with an address is not in the cache, then you evict the data in the position that the address maps to.

 The most important aspect of a direct mapped cache is the mapping function.
 Let's consider a direct mapped cache that can hold 4 words of data:
 ```